 - Cremation has become acceptable. – In 2000, just over 26 percent of deceased were cremated in the United States, growing to almost 47 percent by 2014.

-- Environmental considerations are becoming more important. – Growing public awareness of issues lead many to feel “land should be left for the living”.
+- Environmental considerations are becoming more important. – Growing public awareness of issues lead many to feel “land should be left for the living” and avoiding the cost of traditional cemetery plots.

 - Ties to tradition are becoming weaker. – Nationally, fewer people are choosing traditional memorial services.